byprakosoo/bwafunding-charity/README.md

 # Charity Svelte App

-Halaman Donasi untuk beberapa project sosial ala Kitabisa.com menggunakan *Svelte.JS* dan payment gateway *Midtrans*
+Donation page inspired by Kitabisa.com using *Svelte.JS* and *Midtrans* for the payment gateway.
+You could visit this link https://zarah.netlify.app for demo.

 ## Install Node Library